How to Disable iCloud Photo Syncing?

 - iCloud Photos only works on the device that you turn it on or off, which means that iCloud Photos automatically sync images and videos from your current device when it is enabled or stops syncing photos to iCloud once it’s turned off.
 You have to set iCloud Photos up for other devices separately.

-- Your new pictures and videos will not be uploaded to iCloud automatically once you turned off iCloud Photos sync.
+- Your new pictures and videos will not be uploaded to iCloud automatically once you turn off iCloud Photos sync.

 Disable iCloud Photo Sync on iPhone/iPad/iPod Touch